SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

 ### Drone Skills
 #### Primary Variants:
-- Stock Gun
+- STOCK: Standard S.A.
+Gun
   - 4-shot burst.
 Rather weak on its own.
-- Strike Gun
+- UPGRADE: Overclocked Gun
-  - Take the stock gun and OVERCLOCK that sucker
+  - Just a beefed-up version of the base skill
      - A tad overpowered by the time you get to area 3/4
+  - Taken from the Backup/Strike Drone
-- Missile Barrage
+- EXPERIMENTAL: Homing Missile Barrage
   - Should be a good weapon, but it actually has a fatal flaw:
     - Rockets will ALWAYS home in on the nearest target
   - I may replace this with the Paladin's rocket in the future